happytomatoe/data-lake/README.md

 Note: hadoop-aws version should be compatible with hadoop-common.jar in the $SPARK_HOME/jars folder

 3) Download aws sdk version that coresponds to hadoop aws version.
 Then you selected hadoop aws version on the bottom of the page there is "Compile Dependencies".
 Click on aws sdk version, it will take to the aws sdk download page.
-For 2.7.3
+Next command download aws sdk jar for hadoop aws 2.7.3

 ```shell
 wget https://repo1.maven.org/maven2/com/amazonaws/aws-java-sdk/1.7.4/aws-java-sdk-1.7.4.jar
 ```

-4) Set aws access key and aws secret key in dl.cfg
+4) Set `aws access key` and `aws secret key` in `dl.cfg`
-5) Change output folder in etl.py main function
+5) Change `output_data_path` variable in `etl.py` main function
 6) Run

 ```shell